 Currently Accepting Applications

-The functional neurosurgery fellowship program at the University of Utah accepts applications from international medical graduates.
+The peripheral nerve fellowship program at the University of Utah accepts applications from international medical graduates.
 These applicants must be qualified for the fellowship program according to the same criteria used for all applicants to the program.
 The Utah Division of Occupational and Professional Licensing (DOPL) requires applicants to have completed two years of training in an ACGME accredited program to issue a Utah medical license.

 For detailed information, please see our University of Utah Graduate Medical Education policy on Eligibility and Credentialing of Housestaff.
 In addition, international graduates must have a valid ECFMG certificate before they can be considered.
 A J-1 Visa (or citizenship or permanent residency or approval of application for permanent residency) is required for all non-US citizens in a training program who provide patient care.
 For more information, please see our University of Utah Graduate Medical Education policy on Eligibility and Examinations for International Medical Graduates.